AD-SDL/rpl-summer-2022/arleen/README.md

 * Worked on writting the steps down for some of the other papers I found for Pryianka's project.
 * Attended a mandatory Seminar about our research project presentations and all the deliverables.

+### 7/14/22
+* Worked on finishing writting down the steps down for all of Pryianka's papers for her project.
+* Attended Rory's Learn something new tutorial about computer vision

+### 7/15/22
+* Completed a complete run test of the PyHamilton protocol on the Hudson using water and food coloring.
+* Made some adjustments to the code based on how the trial went.
+* Worked on the presentation for RPL's update meeting and then went to the meeting.
+* Started working on my poster.

+### 7/18/22
+* Worked on my poster and other deliverables
+* Finished fixing some minor adjustments on the code